 - Tailwind Analytics such as board performance, your engagement levels and your top pins so you can see what works.

-- Tailwind Tribes – allow you to promote your pins to a wider audience and get them pinned to other boards by fellow marketers.
-Read my full tutorial – How To Use Tailwind Tribes To Promote Your Pins
+- Tailwind Communities – allow you to promote your pins to a wider audience and get them pinned to other boards by fellow marketers.
+Read my full tutorial – How To Use Tailwind Communities To Promote Your Pins

 - Crosspost your Pins to Facebook – sync your accounts and Tailwind will publish your post to both Pinterest and your Facebook page at the same time.